ahmadianlab/tc-gan/README.md

   is the directory with this `README.md` file.
 The default first argument is `/opt/tc-gan/run`.

+To reproduce the visualizations of figures 3 and 4 use the ipython notebooks `Fig3_analysis.ipynb` and `Fig4_analysis.ipynb`.
+In `Fig4_analaysis.ipynb` you must manually set the path of the tuning curve data.

 ### Compiling C code in the cluster node